-Note: that there is no public transportation in Israel, including trains, during the Sabbath which begins on Friday afternoon (from about 3 PM) until Saturday night (from about 6 - 7 PM), or during Jewish holidays.
+Note: There is no public transportation in Israel during the Sabbath which begins on Friday afternoon (from about 3 PM) until Saturday night (from about 8 PM), or during Jewish holidays and holiday Eves.
 If you’re not sure when are the holidays, visit our Israel Holidays page.

-By Bus - If you do not read or speak Hebrew, taking a bus from the airport might be difficult and I don't recommend it.
-Trains from the airport are much more convenient, especially for non Hebrew speakers.
+If you do not read or speak Hebrew, taking a bus from the airport might be difficult and I don't recommend it.
+Trains from the airport are much more convenient, especially for non-Hebrew speakers.

 But if you wish to do so, you need to take (at least 2) different buses to reach your final destination.